alexreardon/tiny-warning/README.md

 ## API: `(condition: mixed, message: string) => void`

 - `condition` is required and can be anything
-- `message` is an required string that will be passed onto `console.warn`
+- `message` is a required string that will be passed onto `console.warn`

 ## Why `tiny-warning`?